LearnTeachCode/intro-javascript-class/week-4/4-2-todolist-v0.md

 🏆 ***Great job, team!*** Creating version 0 of our to-do list was pretty easy, huh?
 But in order to build it, we still had to learn a couple of very useful new JavaScript tricks!

+:point_right: ***Next up:*** [in section 4.3, we'll add one more feature to this app!](https://github.com/LearnTeachCode/intro-javascript-class/blob/july-aug-2018/week-4/4-3-todolist-v1.md)